 In today’s tutorial I’ll be demonstrating how to create a vintage-style art deco poster using Inkscape.
 The text objects will be stacked on top of each other with a banner in the center.
 We’ll also be doing a bit of texture masking to give the design more of an aged look.

 The following is just a brief overview of the steps taken to create these text posters.
-For complete step-by-step instructions please watch the video tutorial at the top of the page.
+For complete step-by-step instructions please watch the video tutorial:

 The resources we’ll be using for this tutorial are as follows…

 Create A Vintage Text Poster

 To get us started, the first thing we’re going to do is create separate lines of text for our poster.

 Then we will apply the fonts listed in the resources section above.
 I’ll be using League Gothic for all of the text objects except the middle text object (“VINTAGE”) which we will use Zabatana for.

 Next we’re going to size up all of the text objects so that they’re all equal in width, except for the middle text which will be fairly larger.

 Now we’re going to create a rectangle over the middle text object that will represent a banner.